Evidence Level

 3

-Pyridoxine for NVP — Systematic Review
+Pyridoxine for NVP — Evidence Review

 Pooled across NVP trials.

 B6 modestly reduced nausea severity vs placebo.
-CRITICAL CONTEXT: B6 + DOXYLAMINE (Diclegis® / Bonjesta® / Diclectin) is FDA-approved as first-line pharmacotherapy for NVP — established; widely used and safe in pregnancy.
+Critical context: B6 + doxylamine (Diclegis® / Bonjesta® / Diclectin) is FDA-approved as first-line pharmacotherapy for NVP — established; widely used and safe in pregnancy.
 ACOG guidelines support.

 4